All Episodes

 Under my understanding, the Capitol Police is not able to confiscate members' equipment when the member is not under investigation.

-It is their equipment and it's supposed to be returned.
+It is their equipment, and it's supposed to be returned.

 But until that's accomplished, I can't return the equipment.

-I think you're violating the rules when you when you conduct your business that way.
+I think you're violating the rules when you conduct your business that way and should expect that there would be consequences.

-All right, News Roundup Information Overload Hour as we continue from our nation's capital, 800-941-SHAWN is our toll-free telephone number.
+All right, news roundup, information overload hour as we continue from our nation's capital, 800-941.

-Now this guy was a long time IT aide to the DNC chairwoman and has since desperately been trying to get these hard drives back.
+Now, this guy was a longtime IT aide to the DNC chairwoman and has since desperately been trying to get these hard drives back.

-An individual whom the FBI investigators interviewed in the case told the Daily Caller News Foundation's investigator group and an additional source in Congress with direct knowledge of the case speaking uh out about it, and there's a lot of sensitivity obviously to the probe, confirmed the FBI has joined what Politico previously described as a capital police criminal probe into serious potentially illegal violations on the House IT network.
+An individual whom the FBI investigators interviewed in the case told the Daily Caller News Foundation's investigative group and an additional source in Congress with direct knowledge of the case speaking out about it.

-None of them destroyed blackberries and iPhones with hammers.
+None of them destroyed BlackBerries and iPhones with hammers.

-He's been leading the investigative series, uh, and it's his article in the Daily Caller that's been getting all the attention.
+He's been leading the investigative series, and it's his article in the Daily Caller that's been getting all the attention.

 How are you?